 Students are expected to arrive on time for school.
 For safety and security reasons, drop-off is only in the circle at the side/back of the building.
-An adult, usually the Director, will be there to greet students from 10 minutes before the start time until 5 minutes after.
-Those students arriving later than that will need to be escorted to the School Office by an adult.
-If you are aware of a problem that will cause ongoing tardiness, such as carpool problems or school bus connections, please email Susan in the School Office.
+An adult, usually the Director, will be there to greet students from5 minutes before the start time until 5 minutes after.
+Late arrivals must buzz at the school door and wait for Susan or Rabbi Julie to meet you.
+Drivers should not leave until student(s) have been admitted to the building.
+If you are aware of a problem that will cause ongoing tardiness, such as carpool problems or school bus connections, please email Susan in the school office.